MLphile/MLphile/README.md

 ## I'm a Husband, Father and Machine Learning enthusiast!

-- 💻 I’m currently working on a project about drowsiness detection
+- 💻 I’m currently working on a project about vehicle tracking
 - 🌱 I’m currently learning Power BI
 - 💼 Looking for job opportunities in the AI sector
 - ⚡ Fun fact: I love playing 🎹 and 🚴